-U of M has submitted 13 collections for Project STAND.
+U of M has submitted 19 collections to date from two libraries.
 The majority of collections come from the Bentley Historical Library and provide an extremely detailed picture of black student life at U of M from the late 60’s to today.
 Of note is the #BBUM (Being Black at UM) Twitter Archive, a Twitter campaign launched by the university’s Black Student Union in 2013.
-Other highlights include materials from the Black Action Movement, Academics for Affirmative Action, Graduate Employees Organization (GEO) worker’s rights materials, and the Jay Cassidy Photo Collection of the student protest movement of the late 1960’s.
-In addition to the Bentley Library materials, the Special Collections Library at the Harlan Hatcher Graduate Library has contributed materials from the Joseph A. Labadie Collection, a hallmark collection documenting the history of social protest movements and marginalized political communities from the 19th century to the present.
+Other highlights include materials from the Black Action Movement, Academics for Affirmative Action and Social Justice records, Department of Afroamerican and African Studies records, records of the Black Student Union, and the NAACP/ University of Michigan Chapter collection.

 Image: BAMN “Breaking the Silence” Rally, October 2005